4 Week TESOL Course in Hong Kong

 - Lesson preparation, teaching practice and feedback constitute the practical component of the course.

-- Trainees are also taught how to effectively use resources such as textbooks, supplementary materials and audio visual aids.
+- Teacher trainees are also taught how to effectively use resources such as textbooks, supplementary materials and audio visual aids.

 - The practicum (Teaching Practice) consists of 8 lessons, totaling over 6 hours of classroom time, teaching real learners at two different levels (one pre-intermediate and one post-intermediate level) and focusing on a range of different teaching skills and language content.